 When Dick Cheney, the former US vice-president, said this week that his favoured interrogation methods had saved America from another 9/11, who could gainsay him?

 We may find it incredible that democracies such as Britain and America find themselves opening the 21st century with a debate on the efficacy of such medieval tortures as extreme confinement, sleep deprivation and near-drowning.
+Yet it is now clear that both countries have been reduced by the hysterics of the war on terror to making use of information extracted under torture.
+Do we just forgive and forget?

 The CIA memos released this week by President Barack Obama were accompanied by pardons.
 These were for possible violations by American citizens not only of the international convention against torture, but of the CIA’s own meticulous, if ghoulish, rule book.
 Khalid Sheikh Mohammed, the 9/11 planner, was apparently waterboarded 183 times and barraged with a variety of rough interrogation techniques a hundred times in two weeks before doctors stopped it.
 What ethic permitted medical involvement in this treatment?
 Abu Zubaydah, an alleged senior al-Qaeda commander, was sent for torture to Thailand before being waterboarded a reported 83 times.